top of page

 Thank you for being a part of the journey!

-6 Values That Shape My Therapeutic Approach
+Values that Shape My Therapeutic Approach

-(2) an action-oriented approach, giving you the tools you need to address the "SO WHAT" and "NOW WHAT", guided by the following broader values:
+I blend (1) an insight-based approach, working with you to understand the "WHY" of your behaviour/ thoughts/ feelings, with (2) an action-oriented approach, giving you the tools you need to address the "SO WHAT" and "NOW WHAT", guided by the following broader values.

-1. Inclusive
+Inclusive

 Therapy Garden caters to the world's international community, including expats, repatriates (returnees) and globally minded people of diverse ethnicities.
 Within Japan, I know that there are many Japanese people who feel more comfortable with an English speaking therapist, and I welcome you.

-2. Accessible
+Accessible

-Sessions are conducted online over Zoom, making them possible for people anywhere in the world, including regions where face to face therapy in English may not be available.
+Sessions are conducted online over Zoom, making them possible for people anywhere in the world, including regions where face-to- face therapy in English may not be available.
+No need to spend time or money traveling.

-3. Community-Inspired
+Community-Inspired

 While there are lots of people out there giving advice, I believe you are the expert of your own life.
 At the same time, I don't "just listen".
 My role is to help you find your strengths, empowering you with information and tools to overcome your challenges.

-6. Expertise-focused
+Expertise-focused

 We can't all know everything, and it's my responsibility to refer you to someone else in my network if your presenting problem is beyond my expertise.